Leafy Floral Arrangements – Choosing Leaves For Flower Arrangements

 Planting wildflowers is easy and learning how to care for a wildflower garden is enjoyable.
 Our wildflower garden is in a raised bed, but you can also plant directly in the ground.
 Find out more in this article.

 Occasionally, the horticultural industry uses industry terms on instructions that can confuse the average gardener.
 Flowering flush is one of those terms.
-Learn about flushing of flowers in this article.
+Learn about the flushing of flowers in this article.